 Beautiful Byron Bay

-Just 20 minutes from Ballina Byron Airport, 50 minutes from the Gold Coast Airport and 2 hours south of Brisbane and Byron Bay has the distinction of being Australia’s most easterly point.
+Just 20 minutes from Ballina Byron Airport, 50 minutes from the Gold Coast Airport and 2 hours south of Brisbane, Byron Bay has the distinction of being Australia’s most easterly point.
 A sub-tropical paradise with long stretches of soft golden sand beaches, clear azure seas and a lush rainforest hinterland, Byron has become one of the country’s most popular tourist destinations.
 It is estimated that 1.7 million visitors pass through each year and that 10% of Australia’s international travelers spend time in Byron.
 The Byron region is well known for hosting some of the largest festivals in Australia – the Bluesfest, Splendour in the Grass, Falls Festival, Mullum Music Festival and the Byron Bay Writer’s Festival.

 Arriving by plane